silanthro/stores-client/content/docs/cookbook/get-tasks-in-slack.md

 SLACK_WEBHOOKS='{"general": "<WEBHOOK_TO_GENERAL_CHANNEL>", "random": "<WEBHOOK_TO_RANDOM_CHANNEL>"}'
 ```

-The AI agent will then be able to post messages to only these channels.
+The AI agent will then be able to only post messages to only these channels.
+It won't have the permission to read messages in your Slack workspace.

 ## Scripts